BlackSaltFish/understandinges6/manuscript/08-Iterators-And-Generators.md

 First, the example defines a default iterator for an object called `collection`.
 The default iterator is created by the `Symbol.iterator` method, which is a generator (note the star still comes before the name).
 The generator then uses a `for-of` loop to iterate over the values in `this.items` and uses `yield` to return each one.
 Instead of manually iterating to define values for the default iterator of `collection` to return, the `collection` object relies on the default iterator of `this.items` to do the work.

-I> "Delegating Generators" later in this chapter describes a different approach to using the iterator of another object.
+> "Delegating Generators" later in this chapter describes a different approach to using the iterator of another object.

 Now you've seen some uses for the default array iterator, but there are many more iterators built in to ECMAScript 6 to make working with collections of data easy.